seantalts/hasktrip/doc/MicroKanren.md

 existing substitutions if we found some set of substitutions that satisfied our equation.

-MicroKanren has this big concept of a goal, defined here:
+MicroKanren has this big concept of a goal, used to denote basically an additional constraint that, given some pre-existing context for the logical program, can generate additional possible (i.e. satisfying) contexts.
+A goal is defined here:

 ``` haskell
 type Goal = (Substitution, Int) -> [(Substitution, Int)]
 ```

-A goal is just a function that accepts a `Substitution` and an integer representing the index of the next available logic variable and returns a list of these.
+As you can see, a goal is just a function that accepts a `Substitution` and an integer representing the index of the next available logic variable and returns a list of these.
 We will be composing goals in the future, so it's important that they accept both our set of existing substitutions and our current logic variable index.
 Goals return a list of new substitutions that satisfy the goal, along with their respective logic variable indices, which can be used for further composition.
 We will see this further composition with `conj`.

 Short interlude into logic variable numberings
 ----------------------------------------------